What is franchising?

 - Small business loan – these loans allow you to borrow up to £25,000 for your business.
 Again do your research to make sure you are applying for the most suitable loans.

-- Franchise start up loans – there are loans available if you want to trade in the franchise sector.
+- Franchise start-up loans – there are loans available if you want to trade in the franchise sector.
 Look for an experienced franchise lender as they can provide helpful insight.
-Most banks tend to have team dedicated to franchise loans
+Most banks tend to have a team dedicated to franchise loans